intelux/zwave/README.md

-# zwave
+# Z-Wave

-A ZWave library to operate serial-port connected ZWave antenas.
+A Z-Wave library to operate serial-port connected Z-Wave antenas.